stackbit-projects/marvelous-comet-91c92/src/pages/vision.md

     type: header_section
   - section_id: Vision
     bulletpoints:
-      - title: 'Deal with latest '
+      - title: Deal with latest technology
         description: >-
           We provides opportunities to deal with latest technology and avoid their time of visiting and making the inquiry for the list of